houndry/vanjari/README.rst

 ICTV Challenge
 --------------

-This project is submitted as part of the 2024 ICTV Computational Virus Taxonomy Challenge.
+This project is submitted as part of the 2024 `ICTV Computational Virus Taxonomy Challenge <https://ictv-vbeg.github.io/ICTV-TaxonomyChallenge/>`_.

 The results are in ``./results``: